Cornwall (seaside, surfing and seals!)

 Matt Johnson

 The Refill Shop of Ikigai is St Ives’ very own zero waste shop.
 The name translates as ‘a reason for being, a purpose, a meaningful life’.
 Just take along your clean containers, and fill up on daily essentials.
-The shop was founded after the pandemic by vegans, who wished to do something even more to help the planet.
+The shop was founded after the pandemic by vegans, who wished to do something to help the planet.

 Saint Ia rides a leaf